secretstartups/handbook/support/support-stable-counterparts.html.md

 Just like us, the product teams are spread across the globe.
 Due to this, it might not always be possible to sync with your counterparts.

-- If timezone permits, have an introductory coffee chat with your Product Manager.
+- If time zone permits, have an introductory coffee chat with your Product Manager.
     - Talk about your interest in the group, and why you chose to become an SSC in it.
-Ask about the team and their day to day.
+Ask about the team and their day-to-day.
-    - Ask them about their expectation from the SSC, manage it and align.
+    - Ask them about their expectations of the SSC.
+Manage them and align.
-    - If you are in opposite timezones, do a handshake via Slack.
+- If you are in non-overlapping time zones, do a handshake via Slack.
 - Establish a regular cadence for communication with them.
     - Using a living Google document helps, especially for maintaining a regular async communication model.
 You can make use of [this template](https://docs.google.com/document/d/1m9t-sxPzwie2D40cXTwpjnQ2VxYJb3GoEB5ig38Nkmw/edit?usp=sharing) for it.
 - In the introductory chat,